facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 The CMake file does the following things:

-- Specifies the version of CMake we need to use and sets the `VERBOSE` flag.
-- Defines the library name to which our code will be added
+- Defines the `appmodules` library, where all the app C++ code will be included.
-- Includes the base React Native's CMake file
+- Loads the base React Native's CMake file
-- Adds the source code that we need to build with the `target_sources` directives.
+- Adds the Module C++ source code that we need to build with the `target_sources` directives.
+By default React Native will already populate the `appmodules` library with default sources, here we include our custom one.
 You can see that we need to crawl back from the `jni` folder to the `shared` folder where our C++ TM lives.
-- Specify where CMake can find the additional header files.
+- Specify where CMake can find the module header files.
 Also in this case we need to crawl back from the `jni` folder.

-#### 2. Modify gradle.build to link the C++ code
+#### 2. Modify `build.gradle` to include the custom C++ code

 Gradle is the tool that orchestrates the Android build.
 We need to tell it where it can find the `CMake` files to build the Turbo Native Module.